Living with CDKL5 Deficiency Disorder (CDD)

 The qualified physician or healthcare professional (HCP) providing medical care to the individual must:

-- Voluntarily initiate the request for early access.
+- Voluntarily initiate the request for expanded access.

 - Supervise administration of the investigational product in line with Amicus’ defined access criteria (which in some countries may include a protocol for treatment use).